 In this article

-Enterprise Value: Enterprise Value (EV), also referred to as Business Enterprise Value (BEV), reflects the market value of the entire business.
-In laymen’s terms, it’s the amount an acquirer would have to pay to buy a business.
-In valuation terms, enterprise value represents the market value of the company’s total operating assets.
+Enterprise Value (EV): Enterprise Value (EV), also referred to as Business Enterprise Value (BEV), reflects the entire business's market value.
+In laymen's terms, it's the amount an acquirer would have to pay to buy a business.
+In valuation terms, enterprise value represents the market value of the company's total operating assets.
+It is equal to:

 (+) Total Debt